 They Have Friends and Hobbies

-Another sign of well-adjusted living in your teen is having an active social life.
-Having friends (and also keeping in contact with these friends!) is vital for growing teenagers.
-They don’t have to have a large social circle, but genuine and sincere friendships are very beneficial for your child and can help them develop healthy social skills.
+Another sign of well-adjusted living in your teen has an active social life.
+Having friends (and keeping in contact with these friends!) is vital for growing teenagers.
+They don’t have to have a large social circle, but genuine and sincere friendships are very beneficial for your child and help them develop healthy social skills.

-A sudden and unexplained loss of interest in their previous hobbies, though, may be a warning sign that something is amiss.
-Or, for instance, if they’re no longer spending time with their friends, can be a common indicator of substance issues with teens.
-It’s important to be on the lookout for this, as substance abuse can have devastating effects on their future.
+A sudden and unexplained loss of interest in their previous hobbies, though, maybe a warning sign that something is amiss.
+Or, for instance, if they’re no longer spending time with their friends, it can be a standard indicator of substance issues with teens.
+It’s essential to be on the lookout for this, as substance abuse can have devastating effects on their future.

 They’re Optimistic about the Future

-Having bright hopes and aspirations for the future is absolutely important for a growing teen.
-This shows that they are optimistic about the future, and they clearly have something to live for and are planning for the future.
-With so many teens struggling with depression, knowing your child cares about their future can be a huge weight off of both of your shoulders.
+Having bright hopes and aspirations for the future is essential for a growing teen.
+This shows that they are optimistic about the future, and they have something to live for and are planning for the future.
+With so many teens struggling with depression, knowing your child cares about their future can be a massive weight off of both of your shoulders.

 Even though there might be stumbling blocks that life would throw at them, their optimism about the future would keep them going and inspire them to find a solution and a way out of every roadblock.
-Also, their ability to hold on to their optimism is very important, as it can shape and influence their personal relationships later on in life.
+Also, their ability to hold on to their optimism is essential, as it can shape and influence their relationships later on in life.

 Trusting Yourself as a Parent

-Sometimes it can feel as though your child’s teenage years seem to stretch out forever and they’ll never end.
+Sometimes it can feel as though your child’s teenage years seem to stretch out forever, and they’ll never end.
 Fortunately, you can rest assured that just as quickly as they grew into their teen years, they’ll be out of it before you know it.
-For this reason, it’s important to appreciate these years now while they last, as establishing a healthy, loving relationship with your teen can help make them a well-adjusted adult in their twenties, thirties, and beyond.
+For this reason, it’s vital to appreciate these years now while they last, as establishing a healthy, loving relationship with your teen can help make them a well-adjusted adults in their twenties, thirties, and beyond.